Senior Lecturer (Associate Professor)

 - Mathematics 2R1/MATH29671 (2nd Year, Series, Laplace Transforms, functions of several variables, 2008-09)

 - Course 423/MSC 542: Numerical Solution of Differential Equations (Msc + 4th year, 2002-07)

 - Course U213: Hamiltonian dynamical systems (2nd year, 2004-06)

 - Course 2Q2: Further Mathematics for civil

-numerical and asymptotic methods, heat and mass transfer.
+numerical and asymptotic methods, heat and mass transfer, stability theory.

 - Major Research topics: Flame